Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 In this project, you can build your own C++ application starting with this repo, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

 ## My take on the Captone Project
-I decided this project should be to create something that I am working with on a daily basis, yet to expand on what I do daily.
+I decided this project should be to create something that expands on what I do daily.
 For this to be the case I have listed a few key focus points:
 * Automotive based
 * Cutting edge modern and future technology